mxochicale/tools/README.md

 ```

 ## These are other tools that I am also familiar with:
+* [I :heart: github](https://github.com/mxochicale/github)  is a provider of Internet hosting for software development and version control using Git.
 * [R](https://github.com/mxochicale/r-code_repository) is a language and environment for statistical computing and graphics.
 * [python](https://github.com/mxochicale/python)  is powerful... and fast;  plays well with others;  runs everywhere;  is friendly & easy to learn;  is Open.
 * [LaTeX](https://github.com/mxochicale/LaTeX) «Lay-tech» is a document preparation